harshdoesdev/tejas/README.md

   ready(() => {

-    // your code that you want to run after the dom has loaded
+    // your code which you want to run after the dom has loaded

   });
 ```